We’re a small crew of mission-driven, people-focused professionals proud to be living in The Bull City, North Carolina.

 Project Shift was birthed out of a passion to be student-first in an era where large investment firms are predatorily taking advantage of career changers and attempting to capitalize in the unregulated vocational school market.
 Students are our stakeholders, not investors.
 Because in the end we care about the impact we have in the lives of our students more than anything else, Project Shift has recently graduated from NC State’s B Clinic in puruit of BCorp Certification.

 “We want to offer students dignity, purpose, hope and new opportunities by equipping them to create and by inviting them to be part of something bigger than themselves.”

 It might sound a little deep for us to assert that helping people transition careers into software engineering is our way of offering “dignity”, “purpose” and “hope”, but we really believe that this is at the core of what we’re doing.
 Not that our fellows don’t have these things when they arrive at Project Shift, but we recognize that those who apply for our program are stepping out in hopes of doing a job they love.
-In that sense, doing meaningful work and thinking of your career as a vocation really does give you bring about newfound dignity, purpose, pose and hope
+In that sense, doing meaningful work and thinking of your career as a vocation really does bring you newfound dignity, purpose and hope.

 We are propelling our mission forward by building a wholistic tech education and creating a new category for software education – a “software engineering fellowship”.
 This means: